xtuml/training/courses/System Modeling with the xtUML Editor/Components and Interfaces/Components quiz.md

 __Type:__  True/False

-__Question:__  A Component in a system cannot be replaced by another fulfilling the same interfaces
+__Question:__  A component in a system cannot be replaced by another fulfilling the same interfaces

 __Answer:__
   - F

 ----
+__NOTE: SKB - I'm not sure about the validity of this question & answer.___

 __Type:__  True/False